Vision Four

-Background

-Vision Four is a Malaysian media company established in 1982.
+VIV, formerly known as Vision Four, is a Malaysian media company established in 1982.
 It is recognised as Asia's first hotel television network.
 Headquartered in Bangsar, Kuala Lumpur, the company operates VIV (formerly known as Vision Four TV), which delivers in-room entertainment to hotel rooms across Malaysia and Singapore.

 The network offers diverse English-language content, including Hollywood films, documentaries, and lifestyle programs from broadcasters like BBC Earth, Discovery, and National Geographic.

-Other Ventures
+Other ventures

 Beyond television services, Vision Four Media Group has expanded its operations to encompass various media and event-related ventures.
 These include Vision KL, a city magazine; AsiaReach Publishing, which handles contract publishing; and AsiaReach Events, known for organising events such as the Malaysia International Gastronomy Festival (MIGF).

 The company is also involved in digital media through Vision Four Multimedia, offering services like IPTV, digital content production, and internet services.
 Additionally, VIV Tech provides MATV and engineering services, supporting the technical infrastructure of its media operations.